uddhavb/Social-Media-Insult-Analysis/README.md

 We initially started this project with Naive Bayes Text Classification algorithm in .NET.

 It uses the the open source programs [NClassifier] (https://github.com/azybler/nclassifier/tree/master/NClassifier) and [NRake] (https://github.com/colefichter/NRake)

+However, it did not perform well and the acccuracy was low.